seeq12/eclipse-import-projects-plugin/README.md

 This plugin has been tested with Eclipse Helios (4.2), Kepler (4.3), Luna (4.4) and Mars (4.5) against Java 7 and 8.
 It will probably work with other configurations but they haven't been tested.

+## Breaking Changes with 2.0.0

+2.0.0, which also introduced preference imports, changed the `-import` parameter for importing projects to `-importProjects` to match `-importPreferences`.

 ## Building